 Finally, before you begin your recording, please review this list of Guidelines for Creating Instructional Recordings for some general tips for recording the best videos for your academic environment.

 If you have a Blackboard course, and want to deliver your videos to your enrolled students while restricting your videos to your students (not allowing people outside your course to view your videos), then you’ll want to use Panopto with Blackboard.

 - The first thing you will need to do is connect your Blackboard Course with a folder in Panopto.
 This will involve creating a Panopto Tool Link in your course.
-To do this, you can follow the instructions on our Getting Started With Panopto page.
+To do this, you can follow the instructions on our Provisioning Your Blackboard Course in Panopto page.

 - Once you have connected your Blackboard course with a Panopto folder, you can begin Creating Videos in Panopto.
 This tutorial will go over the different methods of adding video content to Panopto, from using the Panopto Focus Recorder to directly uploading a video to creating additional sub-folders.
 Be sure to do this using the “Create” button in your Panopto Tool Link in your Blackboard course, or on the “Create” button on the Panopto website in the correct folder.

 - Once you’ve created your videos, you can either manually add a Panopto video to your Blackboard course (recommended) or use the Panopto Tool Link as a video repository for your students to use (less preferable).

 If you do not want to rely on Blackboard to deliver your Panopto video presentations, you can simply use the Panopto website as a hosting platform.